-On the assumption that the disease was iron chlorosis, attempts were made to control it by application of ferrous sulfate and sulfur in the basins occupied by the affected trees.
+On the assumption that the disease was iron chlorosis, attempts were made to control it by applications of ferrous sulfate and sulfur in the basins occupied by the affected trees.
 When no improvement resulted, the trees were sprayed with a solution of various micronutrients.
 This too failed to help.

-In order to obtain further information concerning the relative tolerance of the two types of stocks, two balled trees, one on Mexican and one on Guatemalan stocks, were planted close to several affected trees in the fall of 1950.
-Unfortunately they made little or no growth due to lack of sufficient soil moisture.
-Additional trees were planted in the late spring of 1951.
+To obtain further information concerning the relative tolerance of the two types of stocks, two balled trees, one on Mexican and one on Guatemalan stocks, were planted close to several affected trees in the fall of 1950.
+Unfortunately they made little or no growth because of the lack of sufficient soil moisture.
+Additional trees were planted in late spring of 1951.